nada-zelic-stojanovic/pomodoro_app/README.md

  ## About
- Simple pomodoro timer app done in React, with Firebase back-end.
+ A simple pomodoro timer app done in React, with Firebase back-end.

 ## Available live [here](https://tomato.tsukuyomi212.now.sh/)